cloudmesh-community/book/chapters/pi/exercise.md

 You have been presented in Section
 [Cluster Case With Cooling (5 Pi)](#cluster-case-with-cooling-5-pi)
 with a table that
-compares tempreatures.
+compares temperatures.
 Your task is to identify issues with the experiment and the table.
 Furthermore we like you to rerun a temperature experiment in the entire class.

-1. Get a PI3 modeL B, an HDMI cable, a power supply, a case.
+1. Get a PI3 model B, an HDMI cable, a power supply, a case.
 Such a configuration is listed in the IoT section.

 2. Buy or manufacture a case of your choice.
 You can use a 3d-printer